-Forensic psychology blends scientific and clinical practice with the principles of justice and public safety.
+Forensic psychology blends science and clinical practice with the principles of justice and public safety.
 With a high profile in popular culture and the media, this fascinating field applies psychological science to crime and criminality.

 The everyday reality of being a forensic psychologist doesn't usually align with TV and movie portrayals of the profession.
 Even so, this specialized discipline offers an engaging career path that can have a powerful impact.